 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Why is diabetic ketoacidosis (DKA) considered a priority in this scenario?
+Why is diabetic ketoacidosis (DKA) considered an immediate priority for assessment?

 Open an interactive chat with Bash

-What factors should nurses consider when prioritizing clients for assessment?
+What factors should a nurse consider when prioritizing client assessments?

 Open an interactive chat with Bash